KabirBatra/APCS-Final-Project/InsertCoolName/doc/README - Return of the toilet paper insurrection.txt

 What is the story?

-You are trying to buy some toilet paper at Costco, and as you grasp the package of toilet paper, you find yourself surrounded by many people who want to kill you for that toilet paper.
-Thus, with the limited ammo and weapons that you can find within this amazing Costco that supplies weapons and ammunition, you must fight your way through the horde of people trying to kill you to the checkout line!
-Do you have what it takes to purchase this last package of toilet paper?
+You are trying to buy some toilet paper at Costco, and as you grasp the package of toilet paper, you suddenly teleport into a slimy sewer like room.
+Thus, with the limited ammo and weapons that you had purchased from Costco that you brought with you, you must fight your way through the horde of slimes trying to kill you!
+Do you have what it takes to get home safely with the toilet paper you purchased?
 Let’s find out……..

 What are the rules?
 What is the goal?